Indiana State University football players among victims in deadly crash

 TERRE HAUTE, Ind.
 (WXIN/WTWO) — Three Indiana State University students died in a crash Sunday morning, the university announced.

-According to Terre Haute Police, there were five people total in the car.
+According to authorities, there were five people total in the car.
 All passengers are believed to be ISU students, including some football players.

 “This is a terrible tragedy,” ISU President Dr. Deborah J. Curtis said.
 “As we are waiting on additional details from authorities investigating this accident, our hearts go out to the families and friends of the students involved.”